janabhishek2/Typescript-and-React/notes.md

 6. Tuples: let possibleResults: [number, number] ---> Will store exactly 2 numbers in an array.
 7. Object types: (const obj: {...def} = {...value}) will store the definition of object.
 8. type aliases / custom types : useful for storing fixed values in a type definition.
+9. never--> return type for functions which throws error during execution + do not return anything.
+10. void --> return type for functions which do not return anything.